-- Section 50.
-Section 16-12-201, MCA, is amended to read: - "16-12-201.
-(Effective October 1, 2021 Effective January 1, 2022) Licensing of providers, 12 marijuana-infused products providers, and dispensaries for adult use cultivators, manufacturers, and 13 14 dispensaries.
-No later than October 1, 2021, the department shall promulgate rules and regulations to 15 administer and enforce this chapter and shall begin accepting applications for and issuing licenses.
-The rules 16 may not be unduly burdensome.
-For the first 12 months after the department begins to receive applications, (1) 17 (a) Between January 1, 2022, and June 30, 2023, the department shall-may only accept applications from and 18 issue licenses to providers, marijuana infused products providers, and dispensaries licensed under Title 50, 19 chapter 46, part 3, that are former medical marijuana licensees that were licensed by the department of public 20 health and human services on November 3, 2020, and are in good standing with the department of public 21 health and human services and in compliance with this chapter, and rules adopted by the department, and any 22 applicable local regulations or ordinances as of [the effective date of this section]. - (b) The department shall begin accepting applications for and issuing licenses to cultivate, manufacture, or sell marijuana or marijuana products to applicants who are not former medical marijuana licensees under subsection (1)(a) on or after July 1, 2023. - (2) The department shall adopt rules to govern the operation of former medical marijuana licensees and facilitate the process of transitioning former medical marijuana licensees to the appropriate license under this chapter with a minimum of disruption to business operations.
+"16-12-201.
+(Effective October 1, 2021 Effective January 1, 2022) Licensing of providers, marijuana-infused products providers, and dispensaries for adult use cultivators, manufacturers, and dispensaries.
+No later than October 1, 2021, the department shall promulgate rules and regulations to administer and enforce this chapter and shall begin accepting applications for and issuing licenses.
+The rules may not be unduly burdensome.
+For the first 12 months after the department begins to receive applications, (1) (a) Between January 1, 2022, and June 30, 2023, the department shall-may only accept applications from and issue licenses to providers, marijuana-infused products providers, and dispensaries licensed under Title 50, chapter 46, part 3, that are former medical marijuana licensees that were licensed by the department of public health and human services and in compliance with this chapter, and rules adopted by the department, and any applicable local regulations or ordinances as of [the effective date of this section].

+(b) The department shall begin accepting applications for and issuing licenses to cultivate, manufacture, or sell marijuana or marijuana products to applicants who are not former medical marijuana

+1 licensees under subsection (1)(a) on or after July 1, 2023 --

-1 (a) Former medical marijuana licensees that intend to sell marijuana or marijuana products 2 exclusively to registered cardholders at a medical marijuana dispensary may do so without interruption under 3 the licensee's existing license until the former medical marijuana licensee's next license renewal date that falls 4 after January 1, 2022, by which time the former medical licensee must have applied for and obtained the 5 appropriate licensure under this chapter to continue operations, unless an extension of time is granted by the 6 department.
-7 (b) Former medical marijuana licensees that intend to sell marijuana or marijuana products to 8 consumers in addition to registered cardholders shall apply for the appropriate licensure under this chapter in 9 conjunction with their application for an adult-use dispensary license, and may continue sales to registered 10 cardholders during the pendency of the applications.
-11 (c) For the purpose of this subsection (2), "appropriate licensure" means a cultivator license, medical 12 marijuana dispensary license, and, if applicable, a manufacturer license.
-13 (3) The department may amend or issue licenses to provide for staggered expiration dates.
-The 14 department may provide for initial license terms of greater than 12 months but no more than 23 months in 15 adopting staggered expiration dates.
+- (2) The department shall adopt rules to govern the operation of former medical marijuana licensees and facilitate the process of transitioning former medical marijuana licensees to the appropriate license under this chapter with a minimum of disruption to business operations. - (a) Former medical marijuana licensees that intend to sell marijuana or marijuana products exclusively to registered cardholders at a medical marijuana dispensary may do so without interruption under the licensee's existing license until the former medical marijuana licensee's next license renewal date that falls after January 1, 2022, by which time the former medical licensee must have applied for and obtained the appropriate licensure under this chapter to continue operations, unless an extension of time is granted by the department. - (b) Former medical marijuana licensees that intend to sell marijuana or marijuana products to consumers in addition to registered cardholders shall apply for the appropriate licensure under this chapter in conjunction with their application for an adult-use dispensary license, and may continue sales to registered cardholders during the pendency of the applications. - (c) For the purpose of this subsection (2), "appropriate licensure" means a cultivator license, medical marijuana dispensary license, and, if applicable, a manufacturer license. - (3) The department may amend or issue licenses to provide for staggered expiration dates.
+The department may provide for initial license terms of greater than 12 months but no more than 23 months in adopting staggered expiration dates.
 Thereafter, licenses expire annually.
-License fees for the license term 16 implementing staggered license terms may be prorated by the department."
-17 18 Section 51.
-Section 16-12-202, MCA, is amended to read: 19 "16-12-202.
-(Effective October 1, 2021 January 1, 2022) Testing laboratories licensing 20 inspection dual licensure state laboratory responsibility.
-(1) (a) A person who obtains a testing 21 laboratory license or is an employee of a licensed testing laboratory is authorized to possess and test marijuana 22 as allowed by this chapter.
-23 (b) A person who is a controlling beneficial owner of a testing laboratory or holds a financial interest in 24 a licensed testing laboratory may not be a controlling beneficial owner or have a financial interest in any entity 25 involved in the cultivation, manufacture, or sale of marijuana or marijuana products for whom testing services 26 are performed.
-27 (2)(1)-(a) The state laboratory shall license endorse a testing laboratories laboratory to perform the 28 testing required under 16-12-206 and 16-12-209 before a testing laboratory may apply for licensure or renewal
+License fees for the license term implementing staggered license terms may be prorated by the department."

+- "16-12-202.
+(Effective October 1, 2021 January 1, 2022) Testing laboratories -- licensing -- inspection -- dual licensure -- state laboratory responsibility.
+(1) (a) A person who obtains a testing laboratory license or is an employee of a licensed testing laboratory is authorized to possess and test marijuana as allowed by this chapter. - (b) A person who is a controlling beneficial owner of a testing laboratory or holds a financial interest in a licensed testing laboratory may not be a controlling beneficial owner or have a financial interest in any entity